 - Use a pie shield.
 Aluminum foil works great for that purpose if you don’t have a proper pie shield.
 Use it around the edges of your pie crust to prevent burning, specially if you’re blind baking it.

-Poking holes when blind baking a pie crust helps the same way a pie weight would.
-It will help the steam escape while baking, avoiding the formation of bubbles and pockets in the crust.
+Poking holes when blind baking a pie crust helps the steam to escape when baking, avoiding the formation of bubbles and pockets in the crust.
+If you opt for poking instead of using weights, do it with a fork through all crust bottom and sides.

-Why don’t I include baking directions in the recipe card
+Why I don’t include baking directions in the recipe card

 Time and temperature will vary a lot depending of the recipe you’re making and the dish you’re using to bake your pie.
 Follow the recipe direction you’re using for a better result.